-The SENCO will ensure that the stipulations of the Equality Act 2010 are adhered to in relation to reasonable adjustments, non-discrimination and the Public Sector Equality Duty.
+The SENCO, alongside the Haedteacher/ Head of Academy will ensure that the stipulations of the Equality Act 2010 are adhered to in relation to reasonable adjustments, non discrimination and the Public Sector Equality Duty.

 The school will adhere to its Special Educational Needs and Disabilities (SEND) Policy at all times.